Barazoku: Origins

 Bungaku Ito, the magazine's promoter, had been publishing books for oppressed gay people in Japan since 1968, such as Homo Techniques: Sex Life between a Man and another Man (ホモテクニックー男と男の性生活, Homo Tekunikku - Otoko to Otoko no Seiseikatsu) and Lesbian Techniques: Sex Life between a Woman and another Woman (レスビアンテクニックー女と女の性生活, Resubian Tekunikku - Onna to Onna no Seiseikatsu).
 With their success, he became confident that Japan's first gay magazine would also be welcomed.
 In 1970, Ito announced in one of his publications his intent to launch a gay magazine in order to reduce prejudices in mainstream culture and to encourage gay people that they deserved better lives and brighter futures.
-As a result, two men, Ryu Fujita and Hiroshi Mamiya, contacted Ito for employment as editors.
-Fortunately for heterosexual Ito, both of them were gay and experienced writers/editors, having worked for minor magazines.
+As a result, two men, Ryu Fujita and Hiroshi Mamiya, contacted Ito for employment as editors since both of them were experienced writers/editors, having worked for minor magazines.
 As Ito lacked experience in publishing magazines, most content in the first issue of Barazoku, including essays, photographs and illustrations, were made by Fujita and Mamiya.
 In the meantime, Ito attempted to convince bookstore agencies like Tohan that offering his magazine in mainstream bookstores would be profitable.
 Initially, Tohan rejected it, thinking that neither men nor women would be interested in this genre of magazine, but finally accepted it as Ito's other books for gay people had outsold their expectations.

 The magazine was named Barazoku (The Rose Tribe) by Ito since the rose had been a prominent symbol of male homosexuality in Japan, derived from the Greek myth of the King Laius having affairs with boys under rose trees.
 The first issue was published on 30 July 1971, with 72 pages including only 6 pages of nude photographs, and the price was 260 yen a copy.
 It was sold in major bookstores such as Books Kinokuniya in Shinjuku and Shibuya.
 Most of the first 10,000 copies were sold out shortly.
 After that, the news of the successful launch of Japan's first gay magazine became a hot topic in other magazines.
 Ito reasoned that the popularity was due to the fact that the two editors' favorite "type" was sporty young men, which was popular among gay readers.